emilianoyoung/ai/_posts/_archive/2019-11-27-aws-deepracer-update-new-features-new-racing-opportunities.md

 ---
 category: news
 title: "AWS DeepRacer Update – New Features & New Racing Opportunities"
 excerpt: "I first wrote about AWS DeepRacer at this time last year, and described it as an opportunity for you to get some hands-on experience with Reinforcement Learning (RL).
-Along with the rest of the AWS team, I believe that you should always be improving your existing skills and building new ones.
-This is a companion discussion topic for the ..."
+Along with the rest of the AWS team, I believe that you should always be improving your ..."
 publishedDateTime: 2019-11-27T09:30:00Z
 sourceUrl: https://businesscomputingworld.co.uk/t/aws-deepracer-update-new-features-new-racing-opportunities/188623
 type: article